 It is possible to WWOOF in almost every country on earth, but here are a few of the countries with a wide variety of interesting opportunities.

 Sheep, veggies, and green rolling hills all around.
-Plus, there are around 500 hosts to choose from.
+Plus, there are around 200 hosts to choose from.
 Ireland is a pricey country for budget travelers, but WWOOFing can make the trip financially accessible.
-As an English speaking country, language won't be an issue, but the strong accents in rural areas can be a bit tough to make out at times.
+As an English speaking country, this is a great choice for any and all English speakers, though the strong accents in rural areas can be a bit tough to make out at times, especially for non-native speakers.
 The entire country is blanketed with lush greenery and the temperate weather is generally pleasant year round so you can WWOOF during any season without much hassle.

 Another hotspot for vineyards as well as olives and beekeeping opportunities.
 The country is incredibly popular with tourists and honeymooners, but WWOOFing here will give you an entirely different perspective of authentic Italian culture, language, and lifestyle instead of the typical beaten path.
 You can immerse yourself in winemaking, olive harvesting, or any of the other offerings within this Mediterranean nation.